ta10101/BroNode/tools/happ_config_file/README.md

 # happ_config_file

-A CLI for creating and validating JSON configuration files used by Trailblazer tools.
+A CLI for creating and validating JSON configuration files used by Edge Node tools.

 ## Build